Figure 2. Top: Cavallo Pass, viewed from Matagorda Bay and looking southeast, with the Matagorda Peninsula on the left.

 Andrés Dorantes's party of nine crossed Cavallo Pass on or around April 9, 1529.
 They also continued walking down the coast.
 They were weak from hunger, having had to subsist solely on grass.
 Since humans cannot digest most grasses very well, this diet, rather than providing nourishment, made them, as the Joint Report describes, "bloated"5 with gas.

-Cabeza de Vaca and Lope de Oviedo caught a ride across Cavallo Pass in the spring of 1533 with a tribe of natives called the Deaguanes.6 Neither La Relación nor the Joint Report explain where on the west side of the pass they landed, but in both texts, all of Cabeza de Vaca's sojourn following this moment takes place on the mainland.
+Cabeza de Vaca and Lope de Oviedo caught a ride across Cavallo Pass in early 1533 with a tribe of natives called the Deaguanes.6 Neither La Relación nor the Joint Report explain where on the west side of the pass they landed, but in both texts, all of Cabeza de Vaca's sojourn following this moment takes place on the mainland.
 The most logical conclusion is that the Deaguanes took Cabeza de Vaca and Oviedo across from the Matagorda Peninsula to mainland Calhoun County, probably around present-day Port O'Connor, and these two Spaniards did not set foot on Matagorda Island.

 The first settlers came to the east end of Matagorda Island after the Texas Revolution.
 In 1847, the town of Saluria was established.
 It received a post office in 1848.
 The Confederate army built a fort named Fort Esperanza near Saluria in 1862 to keep Union ships out of Matagorda Bay.
 The civilian population retreated from heavy Union bombardment during the war.
 After the war, the fort was abandoned, and attempts to rebuild Saluria were thwarted by a series of hurricanes, so the town never came back.
 The U.S. government built a Coast Guard station at the old townsite of Saluria in 1879.